 Economic abuse.
-What is it, what are its affects and can you protect yourself from it?
+What is it, what are its affects and how could you protect yourself from it?

 - 15 minute read